 The HOLD# pin allows the device to be paused while it is actively selected.
-When HRSW bit is '0' (factory default is '0'), the HOLD# pin is enabled.
 When HOLD# is brought low, while CS# is low, the DO pin will be at high impedance and signals on the DI and CLK pins will be ignored (don't care).
 When HOLD# is brought high, device operation can resume.
 The HOLD# function can be useful when multiple devices are sharing the same SPI signals.
 The HOLD# pin is active low.
 When the QE bit of Status Register-2 is set for Quad I/O, the HOLD# pin function is not available since this pin is used for IO3.

-4. 7 RESET (RESET#) / IO3
+4. 7 RESET (RESET#) / 103

 The RESET# pin allows the device to be reset by the controller.
 When HRSW bit is '1' (factory default is '0'), the RESET# pin is enabled.
-Drive RESET# low for a minimum period of ~1us (tRESET) will interrupt any on-going external/internal operations, regardless the status of other SPI signals (CS#, CLK, DI, DO, WP# and/or HOLD#).
+Drive RESET# low for a minimum period of "lus (tRESET\) will interrupt any on-going external/internal operations, regardless the status of other SPI signals (CS#, CLK, DI, DO, WP# and/or HOLD#).
 The Hardware Reset function is only available for standard SPI and Dual SPI operation, when QE=0, the IO3 pin can be configured either as a HOLD# pin or as a RESET# pin depending on Status Register setting, when QE=1, this pin is the Serial Data IO (IO3) for Quad I/O operation.